lee-zhg/Introduction-to-Kubernetes/Lab0c/README.md

 2. Login to [Kubernetes service in IBM Cloud](https://cloud.ibm.com/kubernetes/clusters).

-3. Select your Kubernetes luster.
+3. Select your Kubernetes cluster.

 4. Navigate to `Access` tab.

 ![access-cluster](../images/access-cluster.png)

-5. Complete all steps in the section `Gain access to your cluster`.
+5. Complete all steps in the section `After your cluster provisions, gain access`.